isa-group/sphere-docs/docs/api/pricing-description-languages/Pricing2Yaml/the-pricing2yaml-syntax.md

 - NON_RENEWABLE
 - RENEWABLE
-- RESPONSE_DRIVEN
-- TIME_DRIVEN

-For each limit, similar to features, a `description`, `valueType` (BOOLEAN, TEXT, NUMERIC), and `defaultValue` are provided, accompanied by additional fields such as `unit` or `linkedFeatures`.
+For each limit, similar to features, a `description`, `valueType` (BOOLEAN, or NUMERIC), and `defaultValue` are provided, accompanied by additional fields such as `unit` or `linkedFeatures`.
 The latter must be a list of previously described features affected by the limitation.
+In addition, if valueType === NUMERIC, `defaultValue` must be an integer or double.

 The **plans** section provides comprehensive details about the distinct pricing plans offered within the SaaS.
 Each plan is identified by a unique `name`, allowing for easy reference and differentiation.
-For each one, essential information is specified, including a brief `description`, the `monthlyPrice`, the `annualPrice` (if different from monthly) and the `unit` affected by them, typically expressed as "user/month".
+For each one, essential information is specified, including a brief `description`, the `price` and the `unit` affected by them, typically expressed as "user/month".

 In the `features` and `usageLimits` subsections of each plan, only those requiring a modification in their `defaultValue` should be explicitly listed.
 For those not mentioned, the `defaultValue` is understood to be equivalent to the `value`.